 A grade school kid being driven to assault and then insanity by his classmates suspecting him of being Shounen Bat/Li'l Slugger.
 As he turns insane, his life becomes a technicolour nightmare of floating people with distorted faces, and in the centre of it all is Shounen Bat himself - gliding towards him with his bat held high.

 A woman with disassociative identity disorder waking up to recorded messages from her other personality on her cellphone, that become gradually more threatening.

 The "Mellow Maromi" episode.

-It's focusing around a production manager who is the only surviving member of his team at an animation studio, who have been picked off by Shounen Bat one by one.
+It's focusing around a production manager who is the only surviving member of his team at an animation studio, having killed them one by one.
 He drifts off several times into increasingly nightmarish flashbacks - only to wake up back in his car, plagued with the suspicion that Shounen Bat is right behind him.
 Of course, he is.
 At one point during a car scene, Shounen Bat can be seen skating leisurely along in the rear view mirror - with no fanfare calling his appearance whatsoever.